 More significant plan revisions and updates should occur no more than every five to ten years.
-Major updates involve reviewing the current conditions and projected growth trends; re-evaluating the policies and recommendations of the plan (and formulating new ones as necessary), and adding to, modifying, or removing recommendations progress.
+Major updates involve reviewing the current conditions and projected growth trends; re-evaluating the policies and recommendations of the plan (and formulating new ones as necessary), and adding to, modifying, or removing recommendations in the plan based on their implementation progress.